About the Y-DNA Project for Nesbitt/Nisbet Families

 To learn more about the DNA groups, please visit the N/N page on FamilyTreeDNA.

-Our DNA Coordinator - Jean Skar
+Our Y-DNA Coordinator - Jean Skar

-Jean Skar is the Society's current DNA Program Coordinator.
+Jean Skar is the Society's Y-DNA Coordinator.
 Born in the United States, but raised in Canada, Jean currently resides in Norway.
 Her interest in genealogy stems from her diverse background, which includes roots going back to Scotland, Belgium, Germany, Ireland, England, Denmark, and France.
 Jean found her link to the Nesbitt/Nisbet Society through her mother, whose maiden name was Nisbet.
 Jean's grandfather, James, was born in Scotland in 1899 and immigrated when he was young with his parents, a brother, and two sisters to Alberta.

 Jean started her genealogical research with her own family, and began working backward.
 She has used the International Genealogical Index, the National Archives of Scotland, the Scottish Genealogy Society, studied books and microfilm at libraries in Scotland, performed online research, and integrated information from a vast amount of public records.
 Jean's research often incorporates travel, as she visited Glasgow and Edinburgh while searching the original documents in Scotland, including Sasines, deeds, the census, vital records, and wills.
 In addition to her duties with the Society, Jean also runs a separate website for her research at http://freepages.genealogy.rootsweb.ancestry.com/~nisbet/.